hpcugent/vsc_user_docs/mkdocs/docs/HPC/setting_up_python_virtual_environments.md

 $ pip install Poutyne
 ```

-While in the virtual environment, we can run the script without any issues:
+While the virtual environment is activated, we can run the script without any issues:

 ```bash
 $ python pytorch_poutyne.py